 Roll back a rolling update task

-1. In the task list, find the rolling update task that you want to roll back and click Rollback in the Actions column.
+1. On the Rolling Update tab, find the desired task and click Rollback in the Actions column.

-2. In the Create Rollback Task dialog box, configure the parameters.
+2. In the Create Rollback Task dialog box, configure parameters based on your business requirements.

 The following table describes the parameters.

-• If the task type is Image Update, the image that you selected for the Image for Rollback parameter when you created the rolling update task is automatically selected.
+• If the task type is Update Image, the image that you selected for the Image for Rollback parameter when you created the rolling update task is automatically selected.
 You can select other images based on your business requirements.

 • If the task type is Script Execution, the script that you selected for the Script for Rollback parameter when you created the rolling update task is automatically used.
 You can modify the script based on your business requirements.